-We've taken steps to ensure this document supports additional accessibility needs:
+To help with this, we've taken steps to make sure this document supports accessibility needs:

-- Screen readers will recite content in a logical order, as well as identifying headers and providing alternative text for images. - Table of contents and bookmarks to aid navigation. - Easy-to-read text that's structured using headings, clear paragraphs and tables. - · Comfortable colour contrast.
+- Screen readers will recite content in a logical order, as well as spotting headers and using different text for images. - Compatible with text-to-speech programmes and Braille displays. - Easy navigation with contents table and bookmarked links. - Simple text structure with clear headings, paragraphs and tables. - Comfortable colour contrasts.